 What is ‘tracking’ in fusion biopsy?

-In the field of prostate fusion biopsy, ‘tracking’ refers to “the ability to visualize (in real time) the TRUS-probe position and [projected] needle advancement in 3D space throughout the procedure”2.
-Because the location of the ultrasound probe and projected needle path are constantly tracked, the operator can navigate to image slices of interest under complete visualization rather than through a traditional “blind” sampling of the prostate.
-Tracking the projected needle path also allows the physician to identify and record the precise location of a biopsy sample and is performed using a combination of different software and hardware components specific to each device on the market.
+In the field of prostate fusion biopsy, tracking refers to “the ability to visualize (in real time) the TRUS-probe position and [projected] needle advancement in 3D space throughout the procedure”.2 Because the location of the ultrasound probe and projected needle path are constantly tracked, the operator can navigate to image slices of interest under complete visualization rather than through a traditional “blind” sampling of the prostate.
+Tracking the projected needle path also allows the physician to monitor the precise location of a biopsy sample for treatments like active surveillance.

-Why is the type of tracking technique used during fusion biopsy important to the procedure?
+Why is the type of tracking important to a fusion biopsy procedure?

 Tracking is of central importance to the fusion biopsy procedure because the precise targeting enabled by MRI-US fusion relies on knowing exactly where the ultrasound probe is in relation to the prostate at all times.
 If the location of the ultrasound probe is not accurately tracked, the overall accuracy of the fusion biopsy procedure is put into jeopardy.
 The mechanical and logistical processes of different tracking techniques vary and — as a result — can affect not only the accuracy of the procedure, but also patient comfort, urology practice operations and finances, as well as the general ease-of-use of the device.

 The type of tracking used during a fusion biopsy procedure generally falls under one of two categories: semi-robotic tracking or electromagnetic tracking.

 Electromagnetic (EM) Tracking